sagara428/PythonProject-SelfServiceCashier/README.md

 ## D. Guide to Use Self-service Cashier Program
+There are two ways to start the Self-service Cashier Program.

+### EXE files
 1. Download this git repository to your local computer.
+2. Open the "Program (EXE file)" folder.
+3. Double-click the "Cashier" EXE file to run the program.

+### Terminal/Command Prompt
+1. Download this git repository to your local computer.
 2. Make sure that the tabulate library is installed.
-3. Execute "Cashier.py" in "Modular Code" folder by using terminal.
+3. Execute "Cashier.py" in "Modular Code" folder by using terminal/command prompt.

 ## E. Test Case